 Tropical Storm Debby threatens Southeast with flooding, record-setting rain as mayor warns of potential "obliteration"

-Tropical Storm Debby reached Florida's gulf coast early Monday as a hurricane, bringing with it the potential for catastrophic flooding as it slowly passes over the northern part of the state.
-It was later downgraded to a tropical storm, but forecasters warned that record-setting rain could pummel coastal Georgia and South Carolina in the coming days — and the mayor of Savannah, Georgia warned the deluge could mean "obliteration" for some parts of the city.
+Tropical Storm Debby reached Florida's gulf coast early Monday as a hurricane, bringing with heavy rain and flooding as it slowly passed over the northern part of the state.
+It was later downgraded to a tropical storm, but forecasters warned that record-setting rain could pummel coastal Georgia and South Carolina in the coming days — and the mayor of Savannah, Georgia, warned the deluge could mean "obliteration" for some parts of the city.

 The storm made landfall as a Category 1 storm hurricane near Steinhatchee, a tiny community in northern Florida of less than 1,000 residents.
 The storm came ashore in one of the least populated areas of Florida, but forecasters warned heavy rain could spawn dangerous flooding.